Silicon tetrafluoride: Uses

 This volatile compound finds limited use in microelectronics and organic synthesis.

 It is also used in production of fluorosilicic acid (see above).

-Staying in the 1980s, as part of the Low-Cost Solar Array Project by Jet Propulsion Laboratory, it was investigated as a potentially cheap feedstock for polycrystalline silicon production in fluidized bed reactors.
+In the 1980s, as part of the Low-Cost Solar Array Project by Jet Propulsion Laboratory, it was investigated as a potentially cheap feedstock for polycrystalline silicon production in fluidized bed reactors.
 Few methods using it for the said production process were patented.

 The Ethyl Corporation process

-In 80s the Ethyl Corporation came up with a process that uses hexafluorosilicic acid and sodium aluminium hydride (NaAlH_{4}) (or other alkali metal hydride) to produce silane (SiH_{4}).
+In the 1980s the Ethyl Corporation came up with a process that uses hexafluorosilicic acid and sodium aluminium hydride (NaAlH_{4}) (or other alkali metal hydride) to produce silane (SiH_{4}).

 Safety

 In 2001 it was listed by New Jersey authorities as a hazardous substance that is corrosive and may severely irritate or even burn skin and eyes.
 It is fatal if inhaled.